 A few patterns waste the most effort:

-2. Inconsistent core facts.
+- Inconsistent core facts.
 Different founding dates, names, or locations across your profiles is the fastest way to weaken an entity.
-Pick one canonical version and enforce it.

-3. Chasing debunked shortcuts.
-Ideas like "LSI keywords" keep getting sold as entity tactics.
+- Chasing debunked shortcuts.
+Ideas like "LSI keywords" (latent semantic indexing) keep getting sold as entity tactics.
 There is no such lever.
 Clear facts and real corroboration are the work.

 Where to Start

 The cheapest first move is also the easiest to skip: confirm the engines can actually reach and read you, and check whether they describe you correctly today.
-Geotoolbox's free Content Analyzer tests whether the major AI crawlers can fetch your entity home and grades how clearly your page states who you are, in under a minute.
+Geotoolbox's free AI-Readiness Score checks the crawler-access foundations on your entity home, and the paid Content Analyzer grades how citable the page itself is: answer structure, sourced facts, and whether AI crawlers can read it.
 Start there, fix what it flags, then work down the list.

 Frequently Asked Questions